kunalone/DatabseSwiftWrap/README.md

 ## Getting Started

-Copy or clone the repository on your mac, find DatabaseSingleton.swift file in the project and copy it in your project.
+Copy or clone the repository on your mac, find DatabaseHandler.swift file in the project and copy it in your project.
 Create birdging header file for your project and import sqlite fiel into it Exa: #import<sqlite3.h>

 ### Prerequisites